dilevin/newtons_cradle_vfm_tests/README.md

 ## What is the cadence for making videos ?
 No fixed cadence, mainly whenever I need to give a talk, write a grant or have gotten in an argument with someone about the utility of VFMs as physics simulators I make a new video to check myself.

+I used this prompt to generate all examples in a brand new conversation with google gemini:

 ## Prompt
 Generate a 10-second photorealistic video of a physically realistic scene involving a Newton’s Cradle on a sleek wooden desk in a well-lit office environment.
 The scene should depict one of the end spheres being pulled back and released, striking the others and initiating a transfer of momentum that causes the opposite end sphere to swing outward.
 This cycle should repeat several times, gradually losing amplitude due to air resistance and internal damping.